openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 The best way to get started with OpenVINO is to install OpenVINO Development Tools, which will install the development tools in only a few steps.
 It also installs the OpenVINO Runtime Python package as a dependency.
 Follow the instructions on the [Install OpenVINO Development Tools](installing-model-dev-tools.md) page to install it.

 **Python** <br>
-For developers working in Python, OpenVINO Development Tools (which includes OpenVINO Runtime) can easily be installed using PyPI.
+For developers working in Python, OpenVINO Development Tools can easily be installed using PyPI.
 See the [For Python Developers](installing-model-dev-tools.md#for-python-developers) section of the Install OpenVINO Development Tools page for instructions.

 **C++** <br>
 For developers working in C++, the core OpenVINO Runtime libraries must be installed separately.
 Then, OpenVINO Development Tools can be installed using requirements files or PyPI.
 See the [For C++ Developers](installing-model-dev-tools.md#for-c-developers) section of the Install OpenVINO Development Tools page for instructions.